bradyhouse/house/fiddles/three/fiddle-0007-Stars/README.markdown

 ### Description

-Fiddle exploring how to model the earth and moon in three dimensional space.
+Fiddle exploring how to model a star field—aka the proverbial “starry night".
 Its based on the examples discussed in Chapter 3 of Tony Parisi's book, **WebGL Up and Running**.